vic-ma/howtodismantle.github.io/_posts/2024-09-23-Enhancing-Lean-Management-Automated-Safety-Cross-Integration-via-SAP-and-Peakboard.md

 ## Set up the data source

-In the Peakboard designer we first set up a time data source, because we will need to determine the current month later.
+In Peakboard Designer, we first set up a time data source, because we will need to determine the current month later.

-Beside the time data source we need an SAP data source.
-The XQL to select the data is
+We also need an SAP data source.
+Here is the XQL to select the data:

 {% highlight sql %}
 ELECT PERNR, BEGDA, ABWTG FROM PA2001